-The percentage of people who clicked through to your website and then took a positive action, such as purchasing something or signing up for a newsletter, is defined as the conversion rate.
+The percentage of people who clicked through to your website and then took positive action, such as purchasing something or signing up for a newsletter, is defined as the conversion rate.

-Google Ads define Conversion Rates as the average number of conversions per ad interaction, shown as a percentage.
+Google Ads define conversion rates as the average number of conversions per ad interaction, shown as a percentage.

-In Google Analytics, conversions mean: achieving goals.
-A goal can be set up in Analytics in the form of an ordered product, a newsletter subscription or a page sent via a tweet.
+In Google Analytics, conversions mean achieving goals.
+A goal can be set up in Analytics in the form of an ordered product, a newsletter subscription, or a page sent via a tweet.

-Just like the search ability of a site can be optimized, it is also possible to optimize the conversion.
+Just like the searchability of a site can be optimized, it is also possible to optimize the conversion.
 The fewer obstacles in the way to a goal, the more people will complete that goal.